On any given day, we may have as many as thirteen different species of ducks in our sights…

 - Black Cloud 12 gauge shells $24 per box

-The first-half of the 2017-18 Texas South Zone is expected to open on Nov.
-4 and run through Nov.
-26. The second-half of the season will open on Dec.
+The first-half of the 2017-18 Texas South Zone opens on Nov.
+4 and runs through Nov.
+26. The second-half of the season opens on Dec.
 9 and will run through Jan.
 28.

 Click the link below to read “Duck hunters praise Texas season success”, written by David Sikes, Outdoors columnist for the Corpus Christi Caller Times – January, 2017.

 The 2016-2017 Season is Nov.
 5th thru Nov.
 27th and Dec.
 10 th thru Jan.
 29 th with a daily bag limit of 6 birds/hunter.